ldavis-sd/permops/PITCHME.md

 ## Further Investigation
 * Category Theory + Site Analysis
 * Investigatng "Permanent Operations"
-  * Wow long-running and fault tolerant can we make our systems, and what are the tools and absractions that will get us there
   * What is a reasonable goal?
-When do you see diminishing returns?
+  * When do you see diminishing returns?

 ---
 ## Closing
-Creating Enduring and resilient infrastructure will be the product of a team and community designed to endure.
-These means takiing care of the team, the the communities it's a member of, the broader comapny.
+Enduring and resilient infrastructure will be the result of teams and communities designed to endure and be resilient

-If we want to create a resilient infrastructure, tthen it must exist on a team where the practices are

 ---
 ## Resources